artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 process("foo").toUpperCase()
 ```

-TypeScript complains because it thinks that the result of `process("foo")` might be null.
-It can't figure out the
+TypeScript complains because it thinks that the result of `process("foo")` might be `null`, even though we humans
-semantics of the function on its own.
+know that it won't be.
+It can't figure out the semantics of the function on its own.

 One way of helping TS understand the function better is to use 'overloading'.
 Overloading involves providing
-multiple type signatures for a single function, and letting TypeScript figure out which one is most appropriate in
+multiple type signatures for a single function, and letting TypeScript figure out which one to use in any given
-any given context.
+context.

 ```ts
 function process(text: null): null;